 A study in 2013 offered a number of insights into the level of traffic each position in a Google Search Engine Results Page (SERP) gets.
 Since then, other studies have been conducted to determine similar findings.
 On average, each of these studies has found that the numbers have remained consistent in the 7 years since the first study.

 It’s no surprise that the first position in SERPs yields the most traffic.
-In fact, the studies done have all shown the first listing in a search results page captures approximately 33% of all traffic to that page.
+In fact, studies have shown that the first listing on a search results page captures approximately 33% of all traffic to that page.
 For each subsequent listing, traffic drops significantly.
 The second result, for example, gets about 18% of traffic.

 The #1 position in Google search results gets 33% of all traffic.
 The #2 position, by comparison, gets approximately 18%.

 Even on the second page of results, which sees far less traffic than page one, the first position reigns supreme.
 While overall traffic for page two is estimated to be about 5% compared to page one, the first result on page two receives 27% more traffic than the second result.

 These numbers shouldn’t discourage you.
 Even if you’re not in the number one position, you still stand to gain a respectable amount of traffic.
 Any other position on page one receives more traffic than the results below it, so if you’re second, third, or fourth, you can continue to outperform your competitors.